Anyone who owns or leases a 2016-2018 Honda Civic and had their car roll away.

 What’s in it for Me?

-If a class action lawsuit is filed and settles, you may be able to collect money for repairs done to your car and/or its loss in value because of the issue.
+If a class action lawsuit is successful, you may be able to collect money for repairs done to your car and/or its loss in value because of the issue.

-A number of people have complained about the issue, and now attorneys are trying to decide whether a class action lawsuit should be filed.
+A number of people have complained about the issue, and now a class action lawsuit has been filed.
 Read on for more.

 What’s the Problem Exactly?

-It is believed that Honda deviated from the standard gear shifter design when manufacturing the 2017 Civic.
-For one, attorneys suspect that the 2017 Honda Civics’ gear shifters return to the center position after being engaged.
+It is believed that Honda deviated from the standard gear shifter design when manufacturing the 2016-2018 Civics.
+For one, attorneys suspect that the Honda Civics’ gear shifters return to the center position after being engaged.
 As a result, they believe drivers have little tangible or positional feedback as to whether the car has actually been put in park.

-Furthermore, the attorneys suspect the 2017 Honda Civics don’t have the proper safeguards in place and, as a result, are unreasonably dangerous.
-Specifically, attorneys suspect that there is no safety override in place that automatically puts the car in park or applies the parking brake when the driver gets out of the car, which can cause them to roll away.
+Furthermore, the attorneys suspect the Honda Civics don’t have the proper safeguards in place and, as a result, are unreasonably dangerous.
+Specifically, it's been alleged that there is no safety override in place that automatically puts the car in park or applies the parking brake when the driver gets out of the car, which can cause them to roll away.
 Most vehicles on the market have this feature.

 Complaints About the Honda Civic Roll Aways

-The following are complaints drivers have submitted to the National Highway Traffic Safety Administration (NHTSA) over the reported roll away issue in 2017 Honda Civics.
+The following are complaints drivers have submitted to the National Highway Traffic Safety Administration (NHTSA) over the reported rollaway issue in Honda Civics.

 “My new car will let you turn off (push button) and get out and walk away while still being in gear.
 I exited my vehicle in this situation and it rolled down the drive and hit a tree.
 It was 3 feet from rolling into a highway that could have resulted in serious injury or death.
 Older cars you cannot remove the key.
 You should not be able to turn off the car without some other safety feature to keep this from happening.” — NHTSA ID # 10980221, Benton, Kentucky